hifza12/HCI/Ass1.md

 they can find bed for their patients easily.If by making this app we can fight COVID-19 it is enough for us to get motivated and start working on this app !

 ## Tasks Performed ##
 We saw in class that the actual reason of using a device or interacting with an interface is to accomplish a task.
-List around 10 tasks that you think users performs in your domain of choosing where good HCI can help people.
+List around 10 tasks that you think users performs in your domain of choosing where good HCI can help people:
 -locate beds
 -symptoms checker
 -find nearby hospitals